 It’s tough to beat homemade mac and cheese, but I think I just figured out how.
-It starts with a homemade cheese sauce, a little bit of smoke, bacon, and some fresh roasted hatch chiles.
+It starts with a homemade cheese sauce, a little bit of smoke flavor, bacon, and some fresh roasted hatch chiles.
 Get ready to learn how to make the best smoked mac and cheese you’ve ever tasted.

 Smoked Mac and Cheese Ingredients

 For this recipe, you need 6 cups of shredded cheese total, and it’s really important that you shred the cheese yourself.
-Cheese that you buy pre-shredded doesn’t melt the same, and we want this smoked mac and cheese to be perfect.
+Cheese that you buy pre-shredded doesn’t melt the same, and we want this smoked mac to be perfect.

 I picked up about 8 ounces each of Sharp Cheddar, Gruyere, and Gouda.